test3000-c/TilePlacer-for-SFML/README.md

 use a text file to place down tiles

 Please comment bugs
-Plaease give feed back on how i should improve
+Please give feed back on how i should improve